Dublin Racing Festival review and free video replays

-A round-up of the rest of the action from Leopardstown on the opening day of the Dublin Racing Festival.
+A round-up of the rest of the action from Leopardstown on the second day of the Dublin Racing Festival.

+I don't think Willie has managed to win it yet has he?

+Vischio (8/1) sprinted away from her rivals in the closing stages to make a winning debut for Emmet Mullins in the Irish Stallion Farms EBF Paddy And Maureen Mullins Mares Handicap Hurdle.

 Unlimited Replays